KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

     Moving to the left in cybersecurity means that you should apply cybersecurity from beginning of product development.

 <p align="right">(<a href="#top">back to top</a>)</p>

+### Virtualization

+1. **Why use virtualization?**

+   * Variation between the development and production environment.
+   * Development environment is where application is developed.
+   * Production environment is where service is set it up.
+   * Each might have diffrenet OS, updates etc.
+   * Solutions:
+     *  Virtualization: Vagrant (used in development environment)
+     * Containerization: Docker (used in production environment)

+2. **What is virtualization ?**

+   * Is the process of separating a software from the hardware.
+   * A virtual server means that server exists in virtual form physical.
+   * Hypervisor (Virtual machine monitor VMM) works as interface between the VMs and the host. eg. VirtualBox , vmware

+3. **Hypervisor types**

+   1. Type 1 Native/bare-metal : hardware > Hypervisors >> OS | APP
+   2. Type 2 Hosted : hardware > operating system > Hypervisors >> OS | APP

+4. **Why use vagrant ?**

+   Configure virtual machine so that is exactly same across multiple devices so that all developers in a company have the same VM containing all apps and configuration.

+   * A tool for building a managing virtual machine environments in single workflow.
+   * it lowers development setup time
+   * can mirror production environments on the developer machine
+   * vagrant will create a virtual environment for each production environment.
+   * vagrant is not hypervisor, its an automation tool that can be combined with hypervisor
+   * vagrant calls the hypervisor as a provider

+<p align="right">(<a href="#top">back to top</a>)</p>

+### Containerization